karanaawla1/karanaawla1/README.md

 <div align="center">

 ### 💡 "First, solve the problem.
-Then, write the code." — John Johnson
+Then, write the code."

 ⭐ **If you like my work, consider giving my repos a star!** ⭐